hamzamu/equineistcom-sv/src/content/posts/10-reasons-why-grooming-is-essential-for-your-horse-and-why-you-should-care.md

 cover: 10-post.jpg
 date: 2024-09-12 01:58:25.786Z
 created: 2024-09-12 01:58:25.786Z
-tags: horse care, grooming, farm
+tags: horse-care, grooming, farm
 modified: 2024-10-15 08:49:55.811Z
 author: Hamza Mousa
 ---

-Grooming is one of the most important aspects of horse care.
+Grooming is one of the most important aspects of horse-care.
 It goes beyond just making your horse look good; it's an essential part of their health, comfort, and overall well-being.